SiteGround WordPress Hosting Review – Plus Which Hosting Plan To Choose?

 Lightweight Theme Speed Test Results

-The current default theme that’s activated on new WordPress websites is the free Twenty Nineteen theme from the WordPress.org team.
-It’s a good example of a basic lightweight theme that many new WordPress website owners might use.
+The current default theme that’s activated on new WordPress websites is the free Twenty Twenty theme from the WordPress.org team.
+It’s a good example of a basic lightweight theme that many new WordPress website owners may use.

 So, to give you an idea of what loading times you can expect if you choose this theme or a similar no-frills option, here are the results from our seven days of monitoring the StartUp and GoGeek-hosted sites with Pingdom:

-Surprisingly, the site hosted on the more expensive — and apparently more powerful — GoGeek plan was slightly slower than the site hosted on the lower-priced StartUp plan.
+As you can see, the site hosted on the more expensive GoGeek plan was faster than the site hosted on the entry-level StartUp plan.

 Here’s a more detailed breakdown of the loading times over the seven-day period recorded by Pingdom:

-Over the seven-day period, Pingdom recorded an average loading time of 576 ms for the site hosted on the StartUp plan using the lightweight Twenty Nineteen theme.
+Over the seven-day period, Pingdom recorded an average loading time of 943 ms for the site hosted on the StartUp plan using the lightweight Twenty Twenty theme.

 Multipurpose Theme Speed Test Results

-Although free lightweight themes such as Twenty Nineteen are ideal for basic blogs, there’s a good chance you’ll opt for a more feature-rich multipurpose WordPress theme for your website.
-Because of their enhanced functionality and versatility, these themes tend to have larger file sizes that can cause websites to load more slowly compared with a lightweight theme.
+Although free lightweight themes, such as Twenty Twenty, are ideal for basic blogs, there’s a good chance you’ll opt for a more feature-rich multipurpose WordPress theme for your website.
+Because of their enhanced functionality and versatility, these themes tend to have larger file sizes that can cause websites to load more slowly, compared with a lightweight theme.

-So, to give you an idea of the loading times you might expect if you choose a feature-rich multipurpose theme, we’ll also compare the loading times of two test sites on the StartUp and GoGeek plans with the best-selling Avada theme activated.
+So, to give you an idea of the loading times you might expect if you choose a feature-rich multipurpose theme, we also compared the loading times of two test sites on the StartUp and GoGeek plans with the best-selling Avada theme activated.

 To test the StartUp and GoGeek loading times with the Avada theme, the Agency demo was used on both sites.

-Because we were using a more heavyweight theme, as the overall loading times of the test sites increased, the difference in performance between the StartUp and GoGeek plans became clear.
+When using a heavyweight theme, the overall loading times of the test sites increased, making the difference in performance between the StartUp and GoGeek plans more pronounced.

-As expected, with a page size of 1.03 MB — compared with 102.2 KB for the Twenty Nineteen theme — the Avada theme homepage took longer to load, with Pingdom recording a seven-day average of 2.07 seconds for the site on the StartUp plan.
+As expected, with a large page size of 6.47 MB — compared with 149 KB for the Twenty Twenty theme — the Avada theme homepage took longer to load, with Pingdom recording a seven-day average of 2.71 seconds for the site on the StartUp plan.

-The homepage of the site hosted on the GoGeek plan loaded in 1.59 seconds on average, compared with 2.07 seconds for the site hosted on the StartUp plan.
-This appears to show that the more feature-rich or greater the size of your site, the more it will benefit from being hosted on the higher-tier plan.
+The homepage of the site hosted on the GoGeek plan loaded in 2.29 seconds on average, compared with 2.71 seconds for the site hosted on the StartUp plan.
+This difference in speed between the two plans appears to show that the more feature-rich or greater the size of your site, the more it will benefit from being hosted on the higher-tier GoGeek plan.

 Summary of the Loading Times